 First of all, travelers have to go to Ruteng city.
 There is a direct flight available from Bali to the city.
 It is also possible to catch a bus from Labuan Bajo.
 The cost should range around Rp100.000-Rp300.000 for one way.
 From Ruteng city, continue the journey to Denge village.
 It takes approximately two hours to drive and the village is the last point reachable with a vehicle.

 There are two ways to choose between a motorcycle (ojek) or a catch local truck to Denge.
-The truck itself is equipped with wooden benches for passengers to sit.
+The truck itself is equipped with wooden benches for passengers to sit on.
 And the fare is cheaper compared to renting a private vehicle.
 Just Rp30.000 per person for one way.
 Meanwhile, the comparison is very far with ojek but way much faster.
 It costs around Rp150.000 to Rp200.000 per trip.

 In Denge Village, travelers can stay at the accommodations or climb immediately.
 Find the climbing starting point to Wae Rebo or Pos 1 about 15 minutes away from Denge.
 Note in mind that the only way to get to the village is by hiking.
 Therefore, starting from there, everyone should bid goodbye to vehicles.